taublast/DrawnUi.Maui.Demo/README.md

 * Including a `SkiaHotspot` as a child.
 * Using a `SkiaButton`.

-Parent controls have full control over gestures and passing them to chidlren.
+Parent controls have full control over gestures and passing them to children.
-In a base scenarion a gesture would be passed all along to the ends of a view tree to its ends for every top-level control.
+In a base scenario a gesture would be passed all along to the ends of a view tree to its ends for every top-level control.
 If a gesture is marked as consumed (by returning `true`) a control would typically stop processing gestures at this level.

 By overriding `ProcessGestures` any control might process gestures with or without passing them to children.

-When creating a custom control the standart code for the override would be to pass gestures below by caling `base` then processing at the current level.
-You might choose to do it differently acording your needs.
+When creating a custom control the standard code for the override would be to pass gestures below by calling `base` then processing at the current level.
+You might choose to do it differently according to your needs.

-The engine is designed to pass the ending gestures to thoses who already returned "consumed" for preceding gestures even if following gestures are out of their hitbox.
+The engine is designed to pass the ending gestures to those who already returned "consumed" for preceding gestures even if following gestures are out of their hitbox.

-When the DOWN gestures is received the engine will try to find the topmost control that can handle it.
+When the DOWN gesture is received the engine will try to find the topmost control that can handle it.
 The overridable `AutoHitbox` would be checked for intersection with gesture, in base this hitbox is checking versus `DrawingRect`.

-Avoid trying to handle gastures below the cached level, as DrawingRect might still point to older position in the screen if the cached parent already moved.
+Avoid trying to handle gestures below the cached level, as DrawingRect might still point to older position in the screen if the cached parent already moved.

 ### Caching System